-Testing the Feasibility and Preliminary Efficacy of a Multilevel Intervention to Promote Physical Activity Among Patients with Metabolic Syndrome National Institute of Health
+Testing the Feasibility and Preliminary Efficacy of a Multilevel Intervention to Promote Physical Activity Among Patients with Metabolic Syndrome National Institutes of Health

 The goal of this project is to identify insufficiently active primary care patients with metabolic syndrome and help them increase their physical activity by creating a multilevel intervention addressing targets at the individual, social, and environmental levels.
 This project will develop and test a combined positive psychology and motivational interviewing intervention in a group-setting and test the feasibility and acceptability of the intervention in people with metabolic syndrome.

 Principal Investigator (PI): Rachel Millstein